for everything you need to know about strata...

 The different forms

-Disputes in a strata scheme can take on many forms.
+Disputes in a Strata Scheme can take on many forms.
 Sometimes they can arise between owners because they live in such close proximity to one another.
-At other times disputes can start because some owners default on their responsibility to pay the levies.
-And then there can be disagreements between owners and the Executive Committee over the way some aspects of the scheme are being handled.
+At other times disputes can start because some owners default on their responsibility to pay their levies or comply with the scheme's by-laws.
+And then there can be disagreements between owners and the Strata Committee over the way some aspects of the scheme are being handled.
+These examples are just the tip of the proverbial iceberg.

 A by-law issue....

 If the dispute involves a breach of a by-law, the best (and sometimes quickest) way to resolve most differences is for the warring parties to talk through the problem with each other 'face-to-face'.
-If this isn't possible then the sending of a polite letter from the Executive Committee or the strata manager (if you have one) to the offender might be enough to make some of them realise they've actually done the wrong thing.
+If this isn't possible then the sending of a polite letter from the Strata Committee or the Strata Manager (if you have one) to the offender might be enough to make some of them realise they've actually done the wrong thing.

-The letter should outline the breach & seek compliance with the relevant by-law by describing, in detail, what needs to be done to rectify the situation and what will happen if the expected conditions are not met.
+The letter should outline the breach, details of the by-law breached and seek compliance with the relevant by-law by describing, in detail, what needs to be done to rectify the situation and what will happen if the expected conditions are not met.
 In this way, there is no doubt in anybody's mind as to what the next step will be.
 In many cases, the offender wouldn't have been aware the by-law even existed let alone that they were in breach of it.

-NOTE - While the techniques described above can be used for most disputes (and not just by-law breaches), you must comply with the NSW Strata Schemes Management Act 1996 - Section 45: How can an OC enforce the by-laws? before a letter or notice to comply can be issued.
+NOTE - While the techniques described above can be used for most disputes (and not just by-law breaches), you must first comply with the NSW Strata Schemes Management Act 2015 - Section 146 - Notice by OC to owner BEFORE a letter or notice to comply can be issued which states that a resolution approving the issuing of the notice must be passed by the OC at a general meeting.
+Might be best to give 'face-time' a go first.

 Other types of disputes

 Disputes arising from situations other than by-laws can tend to be a little more complex and while the 'face-to-face' approach should always be tried in the first instance, be quite prepared for it not to be either practical or successful.
-For the more stubborn cases, you may find the only way to solve the impasse is via some sort of 3rd-party intervention as discussed below.
+For the more stubborn cases, you may find the only way to solve the impasse is via some sort of 3rd-party intervention as I will discuss later on.

 Top